-- All erosion and sediment control structures must be monitored to determine compliance with the performance standards set out in Condition ES3(e) by being: - i.
+- All erosion and sediment control structures must be monitored to determine compliance with the ESCP as set out in Condition 2-performance standards set out in Condition ES3(e) by being: - i.
 Inspected on a weekly basis; - ii.
 Inspected prior to a trigger rainfall event set out in a certified Erosion and Sediment Control Plan required by Condition ES2; - iii.
-Inspected following a rainfall trigger rainfall event set out in a certified Erosion and Sediment Control Plan required by Condition ES2. - r) The Consent Holder must carry out monitoring and maintenance of erosion and sediment controls in accordance with the conditions of this resource consent and must maintain records detailing: - i.
-The date, time and results of the monitoring undertaken; - ii.
-The erosion and sediment controls that required maintenance; and - iii.
-The date and time when the maintenance was completed.
+Inspected following a rainfall trigger rainfall event set out in a certified Erosion and Sediment Control Plan required by Condition ES2.